Tuition and Expenses

 - Room and board costs vary depending on your choice of accommodations.
 All international students are required to purchase the 19 meals a week dining plan when living on campus.

-- The approximate cost of a double occupancy dormitory room and a 19 meals a week dining plan is $5,276 per year.
+- The approximate cost of a double occupancy dormitory room and a 19 meals a week dining plan is $5,000 per year (2 semesters).

 Estimated Books and Supplies: